quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Connection Migration {#migration}

 QUIC connections are identified by their 64-bit Connection ID.
 QUIC's consistent connection ID allows connections to survive changes to the client's IP and/or port, such as those caused by client or server migrating to a new network.
-QUIC also provides automatic cryptographic verification of a rebound client, since the client continues to use the same session key for encrypting and decrypting packets.
+QUIC also provides automatic cryptographic verification of a client which has changed its IP address because the client continues to use the same session key for encrypting and decrypting packets.

 DISCUSS: Simultaneous migration.
 Is this reasonable?